 The coursework offered in the French language track is determined by a student's language level.
 The French language track includes a total of 66 contact hours per session broken down into the following courses:

-- French language classes account for the majority of class time at every level, which allows students to make maximum progress during their time at the Summer School (48 contact hours for one session).
+- Core French language classes account for the majority of class time at every level, which allows students to make maximum progress during their time at the Summer School (48 contact hours for one session).

 - At all levels, students take oral and written expression workshops with content specially adapted to students' levels, including phoentics, written methodology, and debate (18 contact hours for one session).

 - The maximum class size is approximately 15 students.
 The total number of students in a French language class may change in light of the results of the placement test on the first day of the programme.